Hello everyone! As part of Short Story Saturday, I have posted another short story, this one entitled Veiled Intentions.

 Melinda did.
 The glass shook and boiled.
-Trevor covered the glass with what appeared to be a black box with a gold pentagram drawn on the side.
-He quickly removed it.
+Trevor covered the glass with what appeared to be a black box that had a gold pentagram drawn on the side.
+He then quickly removed it.
 The glass was still there but the color of its liquid had changed to magenta.

 “Please take another sip, my dear.”

 Melinda did so.
 “Oh my God!
 It’s wine.”

 I rolled my eyes.
-“Turning water into wine, I wonder where I have heard that before.
-Besides, I know you pulled up the original glass and replaced it with a new one when you covered it with that box.”
+“Turning water into wine.
+I wonder where I have heard that before.
+Besides, I know you pulled up the original glass and replaced it with that new one when you covered it with that box.”

-“That glass was only covered for a second at most,” my wife said.
+“That glass was only covered for a second at most,” my wife scolded.
 “He didn’t have the time!”
 Her eyes quickly moved toward another item of interest again. “ Oh, and what’s that?”
-Melinda pointed to a large goblet.
+She was now pointing to a large goblet.

-He filled the grail with water then placed the same box as before over it.
-A second later, he removed it and a dove flew from the chalice out a nearby window.
+He filled the cup with water and then placed the same black box as before over it.
+A second later, he removed it and as he did, a dove flew from the chalice out a nearby window.

 “Birth from water,” the smug idiot said.
 “That is the power of the Goddess.”

-Our senseless shopkeeper pulled a black-handled weapon from the case.
+Our senseless shopkeeper pulled one of those black-handled weapons from the case.
 “Not just knives, my dear, athames.
 These are not weapons but tools.
-In fact, it must be destroyed should it ever be used to draw blood.
-It is instead supposed to be used to direct the energy of magic circles and control spirits though I have heard it being used for other ritualistic purposes.”
+In fact, if any of them should ever be used to draw blood, it must immediately be destroyed.
+Its purpose is strictly to direct energy during the ritualistic casting of magic by invoking and beseeching the spirits.”

-The philanderer moved the hands of the giggling Melinda and had her mimic the shape of a pentagram.
-Once complete, fire sprung from the tip of the blade, narrowly avoiding the sales jerk much to my chagrin.
-Melinda found this entertaining to no end.
+The philanderer then moved the hands of a giggling Melinda with his and had her mimic the shape of a pentagram.
+Once complete, fire sprung from the tip of the blade, narrowly avoiding anything valuable within the shop to my chagrin.
+My wife found this entertaining to no end.